 A real home loan for borrowers whose circumstances have made getting a loan challenging.

 There are two types of income documentation options available for self-employed borrowers; full documentation (Full Doc) and alternative documentation (Alt Doc).
-Note that we consider self-employed borrowers who have been in business for at least 6 months.

 |Full Doc||Alt Doc|

 We also consider a range of income types for the self-employed including:

 - Director wages/salaries

 - Addback of Interest on debts being refinanced